I have a degree, now what?

 Law, teaching and other careers you can train for as a graduate with any degree

-There are some careers where additional training or postgraduate study will help.
+There are some sectors that have graduate jobs that you can do with any degree background, but it will either be of help or a requirement to undertake additional training or postgraduate study.
 Conversion courses are typically postgraduate courses (masters or graduate diplomas) that facilitate the transition into a particular profession.

 This course of action is essential for careers where, ultimately, you will have to ‘qualify’ professionally, for example: law , surveying and medicine (though the latter requires a bit more than a conversion course).
 For these careers it will be important to look at the qualification path so that you can choose the right, ‘accredited’, postgraduate course.
 Teaching is another example of a profession where postgraduate training is a well-established route to qualification.